fiap-9soat-snackbar/snackbar/README.md

    ```
    docker-compose up -d --build
    ```

-OBS: If you prefer to run the application with the logs displaying in the console, run the following command above without the flag "-d"
+<h6>💡OBS: If you prefer to run the application with the logs displaying in the console, run the following command above without the flag "-d"</h6>

-3. The application will start and be accessible at http://localhost:8080.
+3. The application will start and be accessible at [localhost:8080](http://localhost:8080).

 To stop the application run: